 11 September 1976 Heavy rain and flooding

-Severe flooding after the drought broke, with 121mm of rain in Sedgefield, and 140mm in other parts of Durham.
-Floodwaters nearly 2m deep flowed through the village of Stokesley.
+Severe flooding after the drought broke, with 121mm of rain in Sedgefield, County Durham and 140mm in other parts of Durham in a North Easterly gale.
+Floodwaters nearly 2m deep flowed through the village of Stokesley near Middlesbrough.

 Deep snow disrupted transport and cut power lines in North East England.
-Depths reached 50-80cm in upland parts of Northumberland, and lay 25-30cm deep in Newcastle.
+Depths reached 50-80cm in upland parts of Northumberland, and lay 25-30cm deep in Newcastle by the 13th.

 27 December 1978 – 4 January 1979 Rain, flooding and snowfall

 Between four and five times the normal monthly rainfall were recorded in NE England this month, 118mm of rain fell at Arkengarthdale, Nth Yorks in 48hrs.
-The rain then turned to blizzards of snow on a gale force Easterly winds.
+The rain then turned to blizzards of snow after Christmas on gale force Easterly winds.
 Huge drifts built up over New Year.

 40-50cm of snow accumulated in snowstorms.

-A storm deposited 30cm of level snow on Durham (much more in drifts).
-In Gosforth, the depth was nearer 45cm, with Newcastle innaccesible for a time, and smaller villages isolated.
+A storm deposited 30cm of level snow on Durham (much more in drifts in local villages).
+In Gosforth, just North of Newcastle, the depth was nearer 45cm, with Newcastle inaccesible for a time, and smaller villages totally isolated, with authorities needing heavy earth-moving equipment to dig them out.

 Snowfall in Durham City, March 1979.